betteridiot/seqlogo/README.md

 ---
 #### Recommended settings:
-* For best results, implement `seqLogo` within a IPython/Jupyter environment (for inline plotting purposes).
+* For best results, implement `seqlogo` within a IPython/Jupyter environment (for inline plotting purposes).
 * Initially written for Python 3.7, but has shown to work in versions 3.5+ (**Python 2.7 is not supported**)

 ***